Advertiser Disclosure

 • Training Requirements: A few weeks of on-the-job training (highly variable); state-mandated “responsible serving” coursework as needed

-Other than legally mandated “responsible serving” courses, which vary by jurisdiction, bartender training can be pretty casual.
-Usually, experienced barkeepers or drink managers take new hires under their wing for a few weeks until they’re ready to work on their own.
-In fancier establishments, less-experienced bartenders may work as bar backs, fetching bottles and washing glasses until they’re presentable enough for prime-time service.
+Besides legally mandated “responsible serving” courses, which vary by jurisdiction, bartender training can be pretty casual.
+Usually, experienced bar keepers or drink managers take new hires under their wing for a few weeks until they’re ready to work independently.
+In fancier establishments, less-experienced bartenders may work as barbacks, fetching bottles and washing glasses until they’re presentable enough for prime-time service.

-With tips, bartenders working full-time can bring in $60,000 or more per year, with high-end and high-volume establishments offering the greatest opportunity.
+With tips, full-time bartenders can bring in $60,000 or more per year, with high-end and high-volume establishments offering the greatest opportunity.

 • Degree or Certificate Requirements: No formal education requirements (high school diploma or equivalent preferred)